knknkn1162/hagma/README.md

 ## Installation

-NOTE: Currently, the library is registered as gem:bow:
+NOTE: Currently, the library is NOT registered as gem:bow:

 ```bash
 gem install hagma